Five Doctor Who Episodes My Wife and I Are Watching For Halloween

 4. Midnight (Series 4, Episode 10)

-I was blown away by this 45 minutes.
+I was blown away by these 45 minutes.
 It was absolutely perfectly done.
 An immaculate mixture of terror and suspense.
 The only thing I don’t like is that I can’t watch it again and not know how it ends.

 If the Empty Child episode was Hitchcockian, this was very M. Night Shyamalan, when he is at his best.
 The movie “Devil” was like 6 people, freaked out by something unknown and unseen yet obviously evil, and took place almost entirely trapped in an elevator1.
 This was like that.
 The whole thing took place as one long scene, one long conversation – but the pacing and intensity were so captivating the episode flies by.
 It was like the horror version of Seinfeld’s comedy in the Chinese Restaurant.
 TV relies too much on breaks and scene changes because of short attention spans.
 This blew that lazy trick out of the water.

-The actors were like Oscar and Wallace from the Office and Hurley form LOST in that I almost could believe they were real people who got dropped into this and did not know it was fiction.
+The actors were like Oscar and Wallace from the Office and Hurley from LOST in that I almost could believe they were real people who got dropped into this and did not know it was fiction.
 Jethro unnerved me.
 Biff creeped me out to the max.
 Yet the unnamed bus hostess may have been the freakiest of all.
 The reactions of the people were so real to life; they were scared out of their minds the point of irrational boldness.
 Just like unreasoning animals fighting for survival.
 Outstanding acting.

 Probably the most petrifying subplot is the way Sky repeats everyone’s words, then is right on the timing of what they were saying, then to being ahead of the Doctor’s speech.
 Like something from the Twilight Zone.
-It have more chill bumps just thinking about it.
+I have more chill bumps just thinking about it.

 Since I was 16 I have firmly believed that the noise in the dark is scarier than what makes it.
 Almost every time.
-Good horror or terror or suspense comes (to me) from tipping your hand slightly but not showing it, or waiting til the last second to show it2.
+Good horror or terror or suspense comes (to me) from tipping your hand slightly but not showing it, or waiting till the last second to show it2.
 The unknown truly frightens people.
 This was the best execution of that I think I have ever seen.
 They did not ever truly show us what was there.
 I think I like this one more than “Blink”.
-That may not be popular opinion but it’s how I feel.
+That may not be a popular opinion but it’s how I feel.